syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

 {
     var node = obj as TreeViewNode;

-    // Skip the repeated population of nodes. if(node.ChildNodes.Count > 0)
+    // Skip repeated population of nodes.
+    if(node.ChildNodes.Count > 0)
         return;